TMASynthetics/automation_scripts/README.md

 ## Contents of this repository:

-> [**tritonconfig**](/tritonconfig) is used for automatically generating config.pbtxt files and packaging them along with your models into a model_repository.tar.gz file ready for the Triton inference server to use
+> [**tritonconfig**](/tritonconfig) is used for automatically generating config.pbtxt files and packaging them along with your models into a model_repository and/or a model_repository.tar.gz file ready for the Triton inference server to use

 > [**tritonserver**](/titonserver) is a tool used to build and manage the nvidia Triton inference sevrer.
 Some of it's features include: